-Labs and Lab Reports (Course objectives 1, 2, 3, 4, 5 & 6)
+Labs, Lab Reports and Lab Exam (Course objectives 1, 2, 3, 4, 5 & 6)

 The intent of the laboratories is to show how the theory learned in class can be applied to a variety of common activities.
 The labs will require students to work in small groups.
 During the lab sessions data will be collected and a simple analysis will be performed.
 The labs will include questions regarding the results and several discussion questions.
-Each group must hand in $\underline{\mathbf{1}}$ formal lab report, which will be due in class exactly $\underline{\mathbf{1}}$ week after the lab is performed.
+Each group must hand in 1 formal lab report, which will be due in class exactly 1 week after the lab is performed.
 Lab reports must be typed and include a cover sheet.
 Calculations may be hand written.
 There will be 8 lab reports in total with each carrying the same weight towards the overall grade.
 The math review lab report will NOT count for your grade.
+There will be a lab exam at the end of the semester.
+The lab exam will cover content from all labs performed during the semester.
+Students should expect multiple choice, fill in the blank, and short answer questions as well as calculations from various labs.